Alani Murrieta was diagnosed with the flu only one day before she died of the illness in late November.

 “Vaccine is the best preventive we currently have for flu.
 Take it,” Stephen Morse, PhD, a professor of epidemiology and an influenza expert at Columbia University in New York, told Healthline.
 “The alternative could well be worse.
 Even a relatively ineffective vaccine may reduce disease severity.
 You may get some protection, and preventing 60 percent of flu cases is theoretically enough to stop its spread.
 I’d gladly take those odds.”

-Just under half of the U.S. population gets vaccinated against influenza each season and experts are encouraging people not to believe myths like the influenza vaccine will make you sick with the flu.
+Just of the U.S. population gets vaccinated against influenza each season and experts are encouraging people not to believe myths like the influenza vaccine will make you sick with the flu.

 “Influenza vaccine doesn’t cause influenza,” Dr. Lee Norman, chief medical officer of the University of Kansas Hospital, told Healthline.
 “It might cause an immune response and some mild symptomatology, but it doesn’t cause influenza.
 Be thankful your arm is achy for a day.
 It is your immune response thanking you for stimulating it.”